Can I Pay My Child Through My Business? Family Payroll Rules

 • Partnerships where a non-parent is also a partner.

-• Federal income tax: $0 (sheltered by standard deduction).
+• Federal income tax: potentially $0 if the wages are sheltered by the applicable standard deduction rules.

 • FICA tax: $0 (under-18 exemption).